algobulls/algobulls_help_site/docs/broker/aliceblue.md

 ## Login and Setup the AliceBlue Broking Details
 ---

-This section will take you through the step wise instructions to login, setup and bind your broker into your AlgoBulls Account.
+This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.

 ### Before you Start
 ---
 Keep the following information available before you start:

-1) Algobulls Account Credentials - Phone Number and Password
+1) AlgoBulls Account Credentials

+* Phone Number

+* Password

-2) Broking Account Credentials - ClientID, Password and 2FA Answers
+2) Broking Account Credentials

+* ClientID

+* Password

+* 2FA Answers

 ### Let's Start
 ---
 * Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login)

 * Click on `Sign In with your Broking Account`

 [ ![AliceBlue](imgs/siwyba.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/siwyba.png)

-* Type the first few characters of your Broker Name as shown in Step 1 below
+* Type the first few characters of your Broker Name as shown in Step 1 below.

+    As seen here, AliceBlue supports 2 ways of logging in:

+    1. non-OAuth Method

+    2. OAuth Method.

+    Both are explained below.

 [ ![AliceBlue](imgs/aliceblue/aliceblue_1.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_1.png)

-### Login with Username and Password
+### Login with non-OAuth Method
 ---
 * To Login with Username and Password, select the option as shown in Step 2 below.
 Then click the button as shown in Step 3

 [ ![AliceBlue](imgs/aliceblue/aliceblue_login.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_login.png)

-* Login to you AlgoBulls account.
+* Login to your AlgoBulls account.
 Provide data for the following fields and then click `Login` as shown in Step 3 below:

 1) Phone Number: The Phone Number you have used to Register/Sign-Up to the AlgoBulls website.

-2) Password: The Password you have given to Register/Sign-Up to the AlgoBulls website.
+2) Password: The password you have given to Register/Sign-Up to the AlgoBulls website.

 [ ![AliceBlue](imgs/sign-in.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sign-in.png)

 * You will be re-directed to the Verification Page.
 Provide data for the following fields:

 1) Client ID: The ID given to you by your broker

 2) Password: The password given to you by the broker

-3) 2FA Answers: The answer you have given for the security question
+3) 2FA Answers: The answer you have given for the security question [See Important Points](#important-points-to-note) below

 [ ![AliceBlue](imgs/aliceblue/aliceblue_login_2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_login_2.png)